Pandaqi/Pandaqi-Studio/pandaqi-studio/content/kangaruse/_index.md

 {{% boardgame-intro heading="" img="foldigami_header" url="https://drive.google.com/drive/folders/1kYuSs0w3yKLQBMqBWOlS4ZzGUY32vrHB" %}}

-Hop along the smartest route to collect the best squares---before your opponents stamped the whole brushland to dust and made jumping impossible.
+Hop along the smartest route to collect points and powers---before your opponents blocked all your desired jumps.

 {{% /boardgame-intro %}}

 {{% section-centered heading="What do I need?" %}}

-Generate a paper below.
+[Generate](#board) a paper below.
+Or click the "Download" button to find a PDF I already generated for you.

 Print and play!

-Or click the "Download" button to print one of the PDFs I already generated for you.
+If you didn't add rules on the paper itself---or just want more clarification---read the short [playful rules](rules).

 {{% /section-centered %}}